manzt/anywidget/paper/paper.md

 Importantly, AFM does not impose specific implementations for widget state or UI management.
 By making host requirements explicit, it decouples widget front-end code from host implementations, thereby improving widget portability [@scipy].
-With AFM, developers can author a widget writing a web-standard ES module, either inline or in a separate file, without a build process (\autoref{fig:afm-and-anywidget}a, top).
+With AFM, developers can author a widget by writing a web-standard ES module, either inline or in a separate file, without a build process (\autoref{fig:afm-and-anywidget}a, top).
 For better ergonomics when creating UIs, developers can introduce a build step targeting AFM to utilize advanced